octo-technology/OpenTezos/docs/ligo/examples.md

 ( LIST_EMPTY(), 5 )
 ```

-As expected there is an empty list of operation, and the storage has been incremented of 5.
+As expected there is an empty list of operation, and the storage has been incremented by 5.

 To be sure let's modify the initial value of the storage to `4`.